anotherITdude/marmumbts-2025/README.md

 ## Notes

 - The application requires users to upload purchase receipts
-- All uploaded files are stored in Supabase Storage
+- All uploaded files are stored in AWS S3
 - Form validation is handled client-side and server-side
 - The application uses custom Arabic and English fonts
 - Row Level Security (RLS) is enabled on the database table